suren-m/cw/labs/03_aks_cluster/01_create_your_own_aks_cluster_and_acr.md

     ```bash
     az aks browse --resource-group <aks-resource-group> --name <aks-cluster-name>
     ```
 2. You will be prompted to use `kube config` file or `token`.
 For this, you can just use the config file.
-Just point to the location of config file in your system and select it. (default location on Windows is in `C:\users\<username>\.kube\config)
+Just point to the location of config file in your system and select it.

+  > If you're in Linux / cloud shell, do a `cat ~/.kube/config` and then copy the `token` value from the result.

+  > If you've setup `azure cli` and `kubectl` on windows, default location on Windows is in `C:\users\<username>\.kube\config)

     > If you see errors on the notification icon on top-right, it means you have not retrieved admin credentials as mentioned in step 4 of exercise 1 above.